Cluster sizes in subcritical soft Boolean models

 \emph{Step 2: Bounding the integral in~\eqref{eq:MainThmLGupperHToBound2}}.
 We infer with the same arguments as above

 and we focus on the integral on the right-hand side.
 Again, we have to consider the three different cases depending on where the most powerful vertex is located within the path.
-We start with \(h=0\) and infer, again using Lemma~\ref{lem:CoupledPath},
+We start with \(h=0\) and infer, similarly to the above,